 For companies that heavily rely on Japan markets, business strain is increasingly large.
-Even in early March when US and Vietnam were already in serious precaution, many Japanese clients maintained normal operation in their physical offices.
-Most still required face to face meetings.
-It is easy to understand how work culture makes it challenging for Japan to quickly impose work-from-home policy.
+Even in early March when US and Vietnam were already in serious precaution, many Japanese clients maintained normal operations in their physical offices.
+Most still required face-to-face meetings.
+It is easy to understand how work culture makes it challenging for Japan to quickly impose a work-from-home policy.
 For that reason, even though existing projects are not stopped, companies have seen less and less new opportunities.

-Vietnamese Representative offices in Japan were frozen after Prime Minister Shinzo Abe declared state of emergency to entire nation.
+Vietnamese Representative offices in Japan were frozen after Prime Minister Shinzo Abe declared a state of emergency to the entire nation.
 Rakuten and U-next are among the very few pioneers to apply digital signature to make the transformation to remote working smoother.
-Majority of enterprises, especially conglomerates, have probably never considered this as an option.
+The majority of enterprises, especially conglomerates, have probably never considered this as an option.

 Impacts are also different in the size of companies and the customers they deal with.

-Smaller companies who do not have the burden of enormous managerial cost, are more resilient in difficult times.
-They hastily trim down inessential expenses and move their inherent streamlining organization to remote model.
+Smaller companies that do not have the burden of enormous managerial costs are more resilient in difficult times.
+They hastily trim down inessential expenses and move their inherent streamlining organization to a remote model.
 Their customers are also more susceptible to the changes.
 This certainly helps minimize the damage.

-Meanwhile bigger companies with higher overhead can hardly afford to lose one business.
+Meanwhile, bigger companies with higher overhead can hardly afford to lose one business.
 Some must delay the telework transformation for as long as possible to satisfy their client’s security requirements.
 Even though this means ignoring restrictions from local government and risking employees’ safety.
-One of the largest IT companies in Vietnam has recently announced an extremely aggressive cut of 20% in managerial expense.
-That includes a complete stop to other offline team building, vacation, award budgets.
+One of the largest IT companies in Vietnam has recently announced an extremely aggressive cut of 20% in managerial expenses.
+That includes a complete stop to other offline team building, vacation, and award budgets.